On an injectivity theorem for log-canonical pairs with analytic adjoint ideal sheaves

 { The first author would like to thank Shin-ichi Matsumura for drawing his attention to Fujino's conjecture.
 The authors started their collaboration while they were respectively being a visitor and a postdoc of Jean-Pierre Demailly in \textfr{Institut Fourier}, whose immense influence on and encouragement to both authors can never be overstated.
-This work was supported by the National Research Foundation (NRF) of Korea grant funded by the Korea government (No.~2018R1C1B3005963). }
+This work was supported by the National Research Foundation (NRF) of Korea grant funded by the Korea government (No.~2018R1C1B3005963 and No.~2023R1A2C1007227). }

 \subjclass[2020]{\subjclassstr}

 \keywords{\keywordstr}

 \dedicatory{\dedicatorystr}